THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 ST SIMONS ISLAND LIGHTHOUSE

-Climb 129 cast iron steps to the top of the (still operational) St Simons Lighthouse.
-Once at the top you can see the Georgia coastline for miles, and nearby Neptune Park with the huge live oaks, and Village Pier.
+Climb 129 cast iron steps to the top of the (still operational) St. Simons Lighthouse.
+Once at the top you can see the Georgia coastline for miles, along with nearby Neptune Park with its huge live oaks, and Village Pier.
 The kids will get a kick out of the large compass and replica cannons on the grounds below.
-Your ticket also includes a tour of the Maritime Museum, with a climb to the watchtower.

 FORT FREDERICA

-We love to visit historic places and there are plenty along the Georgia Coast.
-Fort Frederica was a Colonial English settlement that pre-dates the American Revolution by forty years.
-The town of Frederica and the fort are ruins now, but the National Park Service has created a unique and fun way to bring the buildings, and those who lived there alive through the Jr. Ranger program.
+The town of Frederica and the fort are ruins now, but the National Park Service has created a unique and fun way to bring the buildings, and those who lived there, alive through the Jr. Ranger program.
 Even if you don’t have kids with you, you might want to check out the Jr. Ranger program for this site, it’s one of our favorites.

 THE HARRINGTON SCHOOL